Digital shopping trends in Australia

 Almost 4 million Australians are using digital catalogues alone rather than hard copy versions saying they are a useful tool and stress-free way to window shop, according to the latest research.

 There’s no denying Australians love a catalogue with 93 per cent reading a physical or digital version.
-However, recent research by Roy Morgan, reveals there’s been a rapid uptake of digital catalogues with 3.8 million or 18.5 percent of Aussies exclusively reading them via a digital platform.
+However, customised research conducted by Roy Morgan for the Real Media Collective, reveals there’s been a rapid uptake of digital catalogues with 3.8 million or 18.5 percent of Aussies exclusively reading them via a digital platform.

 ShopFully is a leading digital platform used by more than 50 million smartphone users worldwide to prepare for their shopping in their local stores.
 According to ShopFully, which markets retailers digitally and drives shoppers to physical and e-commerce stores, the shift from hard copy to digital catalogues is just the next natural step for Australians.